StanislawZawieja/term_BAN400/documentation.md

 ## Input - Stan

 The user of *Currency exchange rate converter* can specify two different currencies and a range between two chosen dates.
+The three inputs, two strings with the currencies and one vector with two dates, are later used to generate outputs.

 ### Currency inputs